ninaokumura/monsters-rolodex/README.md

 Monsters Rolodex was the first project in the "Complete React Developer" course by Andrei Neagoie.

-The main goal while building this simple single page application was to learn the main concepts of React:
+The main goal while building this single page application was to learn the main concepts of React:

 - NPM vs. NPX
 - Introduction to JSX